tferdous17/flux/README.md

 Here is a high level overview of how Kafka works (which flux is modeled after).
 This abstracts away aspects such as metadata propagation, controllers, multiple producers/consumers, multiple brokers, multiple partitions, etc, for the sake of simplicity but will get explained later.
 <img width="3758" height="1552" alt="image" src="https://github.com/user-attachments/assets/6cf430fa-ea6e-45d5-b51c-9375d476df00" />

-This is what flux originally started as--just a single-server model which gradually got built upon until it became fully distributed.
+This is what flux originally started as—just a single-server model which gradually got built upon until it became fully distributed.

 **The following sections dive deeper into the full architecture of the system—from the initial single-node prototype to the fully distributed design.
 We walk through each major component of the cluster, explain how they interact, and detail the design decisions behind metadata management, storage, networking, and client behavior.**